davidfstr/trycast/README.md

 * Extend `trycast()` to recognize special `Any` and `NoReturn` values.
 * Fix `trycast()` to provide better diagnostic error when given a tuple of types as its `tp` argument.
 Was broken in v0.6.0.
+* Add support for the pyright (and pylance) type checker, in addition to the mypy type checker.

 ### v0.6.1